Spo0kyDev/Spo0kyDev/README.md

 # 👻 Spo0kyDev

 **Aspiring Developer | Audio Engineer | Lifelong Learner**
-Exploring programming, game development, and audio design, one project at a time.
+Learning, experimenting, and uncovering the unknown one line at a time.

 ---

 ## About Me
-- Computer Science student with a passion for creating and learning.
+- Computer Science student with a passion for creating and exploring new ideas.
-- Interested in game development, audio programming, and building fun, meaningful projects.
+- Fascinated by game development, audio programming, and the art of offensive cybersecurity.
-- Currently improving my programming skills and diving into C++ and Unity.
+- Always learning, experimenting, and building projects that combine creativity and technical skill.

 ---

 ## Skills
-- **Programming Languages:** Java, Python, C, C++
+- **Programming Languages:** Java, Python, C, C++, C#
 - **Game Development Tools:** Unity, Blender, Krita, GIMP
 - **Audio Tools:** Csound, VCV Rack, Live
 - **Version Control:** Git/GitHub